 Founded: February 26, 1919

-Annual Visitors: 6 million.
-This is the second most visited national park in the USA (Great Smoky Mountains is #1)
+Annual Visitors: 4.5 million in 2021, making it the 4th most visited national park in the USA this year.

 Size: 1.2 million acres